jota-bible/gui-app/Roadmap.md

 # Bugs
-1. Marking verse ranges during selection fails on mobile, it is marking incorrect range.
-2. Handle errors when entering incorrect regular expression errors in the search box.
+1. Handle errors when entering incorrect regular expression errors in the search box.

 # Features